codemarc/gptapps/README.md

 <!-- Since my work with generative pretrained transformers is all about the apps, I thought it might be interesting to create a video of the apps in action.
 So I created a video of the apps in action.

 > create a video of the apps in action. -->

-## pollcalc

-> create a web app that allows the user to create a poll.
-The poll is created from a yaml file and the results should be stored in a json formatted file. the name of the poll is the name of the yaml file (without the extension).
-A poll is a yaml file with a question and multiple choices.
-The user can then share the poll with others.
-The user can then vote on the poll.
-The user can then see the results of the poll.

-This didnt work out well so I switched to survey monkey and wrapped it in mt web app code, the result pollcalc.